 A type of automatic wheelchair that assists individuals who have physical disabilities and/or mobility issues.

 Arm rests that are specially designed for power wheelchairs – available in several styles or with a combination of features.

 Powered Wheelchair Battery

-Powered Wheelchair BrakesMost powered chairs utilize a dynamic braking system in which the motor and brakes work together to slow and stop the chair when the joystick or other controller is released, and which automatically engages the brakes when the power is off or when the chair is not being powered in a forward or reverse motion with the controller.
+A dynamic braking system where the motor and brakes work together to slow and stop the power chair when the joystick or other controller is released.

 Powered Wheelchair Controls